SquakR/symbolic-regression/README.md

-# symbolic-regression
+# Symbolic Regression
-Web application for solving the problem of symbolic regression
+Web application for solving the problem of symbolic regression.